iamBedant/InstantAppStarter/README.md

 * Instant App crashes with proguard on with error message ``could not find com.iambedant.instantappstarter.ui.newsSources.NewsSourceActivity in any atom class loader or parent class loader``

+## Contributing to the project
+If you want to improve this project, your pull requests are most welcome.

 ## License

 ```MIT License